 2. Guest Posting is The Only Link-Building Strategy That Works

-Why is Guest post getting so much attention?
-Because there is an existing misconception that Guest post is the only link building strategies that works.
+Why are Guest posts getting so much attention?
+Because there is an existing misconception that Guest post is the only link-building strategy that works.
 Sadly, that’s not true.

-The point here is; diversify your link building strategy and not stick your neck out with just one method.
+The point here is; to diversify your link-building strategy and not stick your neck out with just one method.

 3. Agencies Would Manage Your SEO Campaigns Better